ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     See that the number of `Cores` and `Memory` capacity have been also readjusted, and that the `Restore` button remains enabled since the configuration is proper.

-5. Click on `Restore` and the task will start right away, without asking you for confirmation.
-You will be redirected into a `Task viewer` window showing the progress of the restoration process:
+5. Click on `Restore` and the task starts right away, without asking you for confirmation.
+Then, you are redirected into a `Task viewer` window showing the progress of the restoration process:

     ![Restore process progress window](images/g039/pve_restore_bkp_rest_progress_window.webp "Restore process progress window")

-    When you see the log line `TASK OK`, then you will know the restoration process is over.
+    When you see the log line `TASK OK`, you will know the restoration process is over.

 6. Close the `Task viewer` and look for the newly generated VM in the sidebar: